PKU-ICST-MIPL/SSDH_TCSVT2017/README.md

 # Data Preparation
 Here we use MIRFlickr dataset for an example, under "data/flickr25k" folder, there are two list, you should resize MIRFlickr dataset according to those two list, so that Caffe can read the image data.

+The flickr25k_triplet_rs15w_noconflict_sf_multi_ label_h5.list is list of h5 file path.
+The h5 file contains multi label for the images, which is denoted as a vector, for example, (0,0,0,1,1,0,0,0,0,0,0,0,1,0 ...).
+For more details, see the code of the multi_label layer.

 # Usage

 1. Edit Makefile.config to suit your system